 Eliot Management Group (e-mg.com) is a mid-size merchant account provider based in Fort Worth, Texas, that appears to have opened its doors in 1999.
 Eliot Management Group is an ISO/MSP of Fifth Third Bank and may be under the same ownership as, or have ties to, Appstar Financial, Apex Merchant Group, Trans Tech Merchant Group, Summit Merchant Solutions, First American Payment Systems, and Certified Payment Processing, as suggested in several merchant reports.
-Although no public information exists to verify these claims, most of the mentioned companies share very similar complaints.
+Although no public information exists to verify these claims, most of the mentioned companies share very similar complaints and contract details.
 Eliot Management Group’s headquarters can be found at 100 Throckmorton Street, Ste.
 250, Ft.
 Worth, Texas 76102.
-Tony Norrie is listed as the president of Eliot Management Group.
+Brady Harris is listed as the president of Eliot Management Group.

 Eliot Management Group seems to rely primarily on an “agent hiring mill” marketing strategy wherein the company actively recruits and hires both independently contracted sales agents and internally employed sales representatives.
 Additionally, the company engages heavily in telemarketing and appointment setting by telephone.

 Based on merchant complaints, it appears that agents are either poorly trained in the terms and conditions of Eliot’s merchant account agreement or are encouraged to omit important details during the account setup process.
 This is evidenced by numerous merchant reports claiming surprise over fees and service commitments, and complaints of misleading sales tactics.
-At minimum, the complaints suggest a lack of oversight that allows many agents to engage in deceptive sales practices and that Eliot often enforces the contracts even when merchants claim that an agent misled them.
+At minimum, the complaints suggest a lack of oversight that allows many agents to engage in deceptive sales practices.
+It also appears that Eliot often enforces the contracts even when merchants claim that an agent misled them.